abdrahmansoltan/Learning-Notes/HTML-CSS/04-CSS.md

 ![typeFace](./img/typeface.png)

-- Browsers are supposed to support at least one typeface from each of the groups above.
+- Browsers are supposed to support at least one typeface from each of the groups above which is called a **"font-stack / generic-family"**.
 For this reason, it is common to add the generic font name after your preferred choice of typefaces.

   - For example, if you wanted **serif type**: